 \begin{definition} We define two enhanced graphs $\Gouter$ and $\Ginner$ by adding an edge between $(\medge_o)_+$ and $(\medge_i)_-$ or between $(\varmedge_o)_+$ and $(\varmedge_i)_-$, respectively. \end{definition}

-Here $\extarc{\medge_1}{\medge_2}$ denotes an ``external arc'', that is, an edge outside of the graph $G$ that are added, which is a kind of a ``boundary condition.''
+Here $\extarc{\medge_1}{\medge_2}$ denotes an ``external arc'', that is, an edge outside of the graph $G$ that is added, which affects the boundary conditions of the model in the sense that if that external edge closes a loop in the loop configuration than an extra weight $\sqrt{2}$ is given to the configuration.
 In contrast, ${\intarcp{\medge_1}{\medge_2}{\medge_3}{\medge_4}}$ would be an internal arc configuration, which is a connection pattern in the loop configuration (of the FK loop representation) and which can be interpreted as an event.